 Ethical Consumer Manifesto for Change

-In 2001, we drew up a detailed manifesto showing what we thought were the most urgent issues we as a society need to address.
-It covers a broad range of topics from tax avoidance to animal welfare.
-It reflects the broad research that we carry out everyday and the issues that we feel most passionately about.
+In 2001, we drew up a detailed manifesto of policy recommendations to the UK Government, covering a broad range of topics from tax avoidance to animal welfare, reflecting the broad research that we carry out and the issues we feel most passionately about.

 - A Responsible Purchasing Act requiring all public sector institutions to take stated ethical issues into account when making procurement decisions.